Alvaro2c/alvaro2c.github.io/_posts/2026-01-05-sppd-in-rust.md

 **The Evolution**
 {: style="text-align: justify"}
-My earlier posts covered various stages of this project, including batch and parallel parsing.
+My earlier posts covered various stages of this project in its previous Python version, including batch and parallel parsing.
 This new project focuses on creating a robust, 100% Rust-based pipeline.
 It streamlines the process that was previously handled through various Python scripts into a single efficient workflow.
 {: style="text-align: justify"}

 **How it Works**